Treating Plugged Ducts Naturally and Quickly

 "I'm so glad to have come across your page!
-I'm breastfeeding my second child, the first I had no problems with.
-But my new baby is 2.5 months old, and already I've had clogged milk ducts four times, 2 of them turned into mastitis.
+I'm breastfeeding my second child.
+The first I had no problems with.
+But my new baby is 2.5 months old, and already I've had clogged milk ducts four times, 2 of which turned into mastitis.

-Baby has also had thrush (I got it too OUCH!)
-I am currently battling SORE, cracked, sometimes bleeding nipples.
+Baby has also had thrush (I got it, too, OUCH!)
+I am currently battling SORE and cracked, sometimes bleeding nipples.